-Kiddo in the Gateways to Art (3 of 15)
+Kiddo in the Gateways to Art (3 of 20)

-Kiddo was created as a mascot for Computown's Home Computing sales department.
+Kiddo was created as a mascot for Computown's Home Computing sales department, a now-defunct retailer based in San Francisco, California.
 The importance of a recognizable mascot was important as it could be used in advertising, and collateral related to the department as well as an attraction to kids that had become the department's main targeted audience.
 Kiddo was featured in an academic textbook, Gateways to Art by Thames and Hudson published in the autumn of 2011.
 Authored by Debra J. DeWitte, Ralph M. Larmann and M. Kathryn Shields, the intention of the textbook is to provide an introductory survey to the visual arts, covering fine art, architecture, design and the graphic arts.
-Kiddo as featured on page 209 under the
+Kiddo as featured on page 209 under the "Visual Communication Design" chapter.
+COMPUTERS: